 How to Make a Paper Crown for Pretend Play

 A paper crown is a fun craft for kids to make for pretend play.
-Making the crown promotes fine motor, creative, and math skills.
+Making the crown supports fine motor, creative, and math skills.
 It's easy to provide open-ended opportunities for dramatic play with this simple crown craft.

 This post contains affiliate links.
 Privacy and Disclosure